UCHINO-Yuki/DDclass/README.md

 ## Installation

 1. Change the current folder to "DDclass".
-2. Execute the `startDD` function to add the toolbox path to MATLAB's search path and compile the cu file.
+2. Execute the following command to add the toolbox path to MATLAB's search path and compile the cu file.
 ```
->> startDD;
+startDD;
 ```
 3. You can also permanently save the search path by using the `pathtool` command and clicking "save".